satyrius/vim/README.md

 ### Go

 The *Go* development plugin I use is *Blackrush/vim-gocode*.
 It is bundled with standard `$GOROOT/misc/vim` stuff plus [gocode](https://github.com/nsf/gocode) autocompetion.
 It has some requirements for [Mac OS X installation](https://github.com/Blackrush/vim-gocode/wiki/Installation-on-OS-X) and of course you need *gocode* to be installed.
+For *go to definition* feature I use *dgryski/vim-godef*.
 Breafly you should do the following.

 	brew install coreutils
 	ln -s /usr/local/bin/greadlink /usr/local/bin/readlink
 	# Ensure your GOPATH and PATH are ok then
 	go get -u github.com/nsf/gocode
+	go get -v code.google.com/p/rog-go/exp/cmd/godef
+	go install -v code.google.com/p/rog-go/exp/cmd/godef

 ## local .vimrc

 You alway want to add some tiny tweeks for each you project, but cannot add them to the main *.vimrc*, because it should not affect other projects.
 Fortunately *Vim* allows you to use local (a.k.a per directory) settings.
 You can see the following at the end of my *.vimrc*